Top 10 Phuket Hotels 2017

 The Pavilions previously appeared on my Top 10 Romantic Hotels page a few years ago.
 The resort promotes itself heavily as a couples place - with a tagline "Where romance blossoms", and it's a no kids resort.
 Located on a small hill with sea views towards Bang Tao and Layan beaches, but not really near the beach.
 There are apparently 2 award winning restaurants and (quote from their website) the largest hotel pool in Phuket.

-• The Pavilions - Information and Booking
+• The Pavilions - Information, Reviews and Booking

 8. The Shore at Katathani (Kata Noi Beach)